 In the beginning

 His initial consult with his neurologist also happened during this time.
-The two doctors ordered a joint MRI, and while it confirmed there was cerebellar atrophy, the ophthalmologist ruled out optic neuropathy.
+The two doctors ordered a joint MRI, and while it confirmed there was cerebellar atrophy, the ophthalmologist ruled out optic neuropathyOverview The peripheral nervous system is divided into three....
 Between the two physicians, Gary learned he was experiencing nystagmus, diplopia, anisocoria, phantom objects, dry eyes and to top it off his eyes were starting not to track together.
 Within six months both doctors were recommending he voluntarily discontinue driving.

 The ophthalmologist suggested an over-the-counter treatment for his dry eye.
 He uses either an artificial tears substitute or a glycol based eye lubricant during the day.
 Overnight he uses a gel mixture of mineral oil and white petroleum.